-Photo: Humans don't communicate by printing words on their foreheads for other people to read, so why should computers?
-One day it may be common to speak commands to your computer and get back a spoken reply!
+Artwork: Humans don't communicate by printing words on their foreheads for other people to read, so why should computers?
+Thanks to smartphone agents like Siri, Cortana, and "OK Google," people are slowly getting used to

 Computers do their jobs in three distinct stages called input (where you feed

 mouse), processing (where